 Let’s get into some of the reasons why you may want to mill your own flour, or get a hold of some from a local mill.

 QUICK TIP: Etsy is a good online source for freshly milled flour if you can’t access any local mills.
-Here are some wheat berries on Etsy that are good for bread baking.
+Here’s a link to an Etsy seller that mills flour fresh to order.

 7 Benefits to Milling your Own Flour